The Biography in Shakespeare's Sonnets

 Unlike every other publication in Shakespeare's name, there was no reprint of the Sonnets Quarto within the span of anyone then living.
 Perhaps part of the reason for this peculiarity was yet another one: the homoeroticism which (as we shall see) pervades the main sequence of sonnets.
 There is no other publication of that era which so graphically depicts sexual activity between men.
 The Ganymede poems of Richard Barnfield, more emotionally oriented (and attacked by contemporary readers), are tame by comparison.

-The Sonnets are numbered and categorized into a primary and a secondary sequence.
+The Sonnets are numbered and categorized into a primary sequence and a secondary collection.
 The primary sequence, Sonnets 1-126, appears to be addressed to, or directly concerned with, an aristocratic Fair Friend of the poet.
-The secondary sequence, Sonnets 127-154, appears to deal mainly with the poet's Dark Mistress.
-Unusual, overlapping themes imply that the Fair Friend is also associated with the secondary sequence.
+The secondary collection, Sonnets 127-154, appears to deal mainly with the poet's Dark Mistress.
+Unusual, overlapping themes imply that the Fair Friend is also associated with the secondary collection.

-The primary sequence, read in order, suggests a highly unusual underlying story, for which there are no literary antecedents.
+The primary sequence, read as autobiography, suggests a highly unusual underlying story, for which there are no literary antecedents.
 The following summary of that story is derived from a detailed analysis of every sonnet (see Hidden Song).

-The construction of the above story depends implicitly on two key assumptions: that the characters depicted are consistently the same quartet (poet, Friend, Mistress and Rival) and that Sonnets 1-126 were composed broadly in the order in which they were first printed.
+The construction of the above story depends implicitly on two key assumptions: that the characters depicted are consistently the same quartet (poet-speaker, Friend, Mistress and Rival) and that Sonnets 1-126 were composed broadly in the order in which they were first printed.